Allegations of biological warfare in the Korean War: Allegations

 On 28 January 1952, the Chinese People's Volunteer Army headquarters received a report of a smallpox outbreak southeast of Incheon.
 From February to March 1952, more bulletins reported disease outbreaks in the area of Chorwon, Pyongyang, Kimhwa and even Manchuria.
 The Chinese soon became concerned when 13 Korean and 16 Chinese soldiers contracted cholera and the plague, while another 44 recently deceased were tested positive for meningitis.
 Although the Chinese and the North Koreans did not know exactly how the soldiers contracted the diseases, the suspicions soon fell on the Americans.

-On 22 February 1952, North Korean Foreign Minister Pak Hon-yong made a formal allegation that American planes had been dropping infected insects onto North Korea.
+On 22 February 1952, Pak Hon-yong made a formal allegation that American planes had been dropping infected insects onto North Korea.
 He added that the Americans were "openly collaborating with the Japanese bacteriological war criminals, the former jackals of the Japanese militarists whose crimes are attested to by irrefutable evidence.
-Among the Japanese war criminals sent to Korea were Shiro Ishii, Jiro Wakamatsu and Masajo Kitano."
+Among the Japanese war criminals sent to Korea were Shirō Ishii, Masaji Kitano, and Jirō Wakamatsu."
 Pak's accusations were immediately denied by the US government.
 The accusation was supported by eye-witness accounts by Australian reporter Wilfred Burchett and others.

-In June 1952 the United States proposed to the United Nations Security Council that the Council request the International Red Cross investigate the allegations.
+In June 1952, the United States proposed to the United Nations Security Council that the Council request the International Red Cross investigate the allegations.
 The Soviet Union vetoed the American resolution due to extensive US influence inside the Red Cross, and, along with its allies, continued to insist on the veracity of the biological warfare accusations.

-In February 1953, China and North Korea produced two captured US Marine Corps pilots to support the allegations.
+In February 1953, China and North Korea produced two captured U.S. Marine Corps pilots to support the allegations.
 Colonel Frank Schwable was reported to have stated that: "The basic objective was at that time to get under field conditions various elements of bacteriological warfare and possibly expand field tests at a later date into an element of regular combat operations."
 Schwable's statement said that B-29s flew biological warfare missions to Korea from airfields in American-occupied Okinawa starting in November 1951.
 Schwable's statement was obtained following months of torture and abuse at the hands of his captors, according to the US military.
 Other captured Americans such as Colonel Walker "Bud" Mahurin made similar statements.